shieldgenerator7/DnD-Stories/HeavenPiercingTree/Class_Blacksmith.md

 2023-07-19: originally copied from: <https://www.dandwiki.com/wiki/Blacksmith_(5e_Class)>

-Workers by trade, a blacksmith is able to do marvelous things with their forged metals.
+Workers by trade, a blacksmith can do marvelous things with their forged metals.
 People of all walks of life come to them to request their services.
 Whether it be for a weapon, armor, or something as simple as a new screwdriver, a capable blacksmith can create just about anything.
 But a truly accomplished smith can make something better than it already is.

 With their tools in hand, blacksmiths are able to not only make and create, but they can improve what has already been made.

 # Creating a Blacksmith

 When creating a blacksmith, you must first answer how they chose their profession.
 How did they learn smithing?
-What is their speciality when it comes to their line of work?
+What is their specialty when it comes to their line of work?
 Next, you must answer why they took up adventuring?
-Are they making a personal delivery, which seems will never make it to its destination?
+Are they making a personal delivery, which never seems to make it to its destination?
 Are they searching for a legendary metal?
 Are they trying to see the world, to get a grander scope of what can be accomplished in their craft?

 # Quick Build

 You can make a blacksmith quickly by following these suggestions.
 First, [Strength](https://www.dandwiki.com/wiki/5e_SRD:Strength) should be your highest ability score, followed by [Intelligence](https://www.dandwiki.com/wiki/5e_SRD:Intelligence).
 Second, choose the guild artisan background.
-Third, choose to be proficient in perception and investigation.
-Chose the scale mail, a martial weapon and a shield and a dungeoneers pack.
+Third, choose to be proficient in Perception and Investigation.
+Choose the scale mail, a martial weapon, a shield, and a dungeoneers pack.

 # Class Features